This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Child Maltreatment - Psychological Abuse

-Psychological abuse of a child occurs when someone knowingly causes mental or emotional pain, distress, or suffering to a child.
-A child is anyone younger than 18 years old.
+Psychological abuse occurs when someone knowingly causes mental or emotional pain, distress, or suffering to a child.
 Psychological abuse includes rejecting, insulting, threatening, humiliating, intimidating, or harassing through words or actions.
-This may also include ignoring, not speaking to the child, or isolating him from family, friends, or his regular activities.
+This may also include ignoring, not speaking to the child, or isolating him from family, friends, or regular activities.
 It is also when someone encourages, uses, or shows a child how to do something illegal.

 Return to the emergency department if:

-- Your child feels that he cannot cope with the abuse, or his recovery from it.
+- The child feels that he cannot cope with the abuse, or recovery from it.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Learn more about Child Maltreatment - Psychological Abuse (Aftercare Instructions)

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.